Weekend getaway to Phoenix Arizona

 A late afternoon hike at Papago Park

-A very close drive to Papago park is Scottsdale and I heard so much about the art and food scene here, that I wanted to explore the area and find a cool dining spot for the evening.
-It’s all happening in Old Town and most of the fine art galleries are centered on E Main street with a world class mix of traditional Southwestern themed galleries to more modern and other popular artwork for sale.
-It was fun to walk through many of the covered galleries and check out each of the attractive sculpture, artwork and other collectibles on display.
-Fortunately, I only traveled with a hand carry so I wouldn’t be tempted with a pricey memento.
+A very close drive to Papago park is Scottsdale and I heard so much about the excellent art and food scene here so I planned an late afternoon visit to explore the area and find a cool dining spot for the evening.
+The Old Town area of Scottsday is where you will find where most of the diving, entertainment and a slew of fine art galleries located on E Main street.
+With a world class mix of traditional Southwestern themed galleries to more modern and other popular artwork for sale, Scottsdale draws in a lot of visitors who are interested in western art and other creative art mediums.
+It was fun to walk through many of the covered galleries and check out what each gallery would feature in terms of local or international sculpture, artwork, craftwork or collectibles that are fore sale.
+Fortunately, I only traveled with a small hand carry so I wouldn’t be tempted with a bringing home a pricy souvenir.

 Checking out the art gallery scene in Scottsdale